 To become and remain profitable, we must succeed in developing and eventually commercializing products with significant market potential.
 This will require us to be successful in a range of challenging activities, including discovering product candidates, completing preclinical testing and clinical trials of our product candidates, obtaining regulatory approval for these product candidates and manufacturing, marketing and selling those products for which we may obtain regulatory approval.
 We are only in the preliminary stages of some of these activities.
 We may never succeed in these activities and may never generate revenues that are significant or large enough to achieve profitability.

 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would depress the value of our company and could impair our ability to raise capital, expand our business, diversify our product offerings or continue our operations.
 A decline in the value of our company could also cause you to lose all or part of your investment.

-Our substantial indebtedness, which will increase as a result of the concurrent notes offering, may limit cash flow available to invest in the ongoing needs of our husiness.
+Our substantial indebtedness, which will increase as a result of this offering, may limit cash flow available to invest in the ongoing needs of our business.

-We have now and, following the consummation of the concurrent notes offering, will continue to have, a significant amount of indebtedness.
+We have now and, following the consummation of this offering, will continue to have, a significant amount of indebtedness.
 On November 8, 2012, we entered into a Loan and Security Agreement with Hercules Technology Growth Capital, Inc., or Hercules.
 The Loan and Security Agreement with Hercules provided for an initial term loan advance of \$25.0 million, which closed on November 8, 2012, and an additional term loan advance of \$15.0 million, which closed on December 14, 2012.
 As of July 1, 2013, we had outstanding borrowings in an aggregate principal amount of \$40.0 million under the Loan and Security Agreement.
-We will incur \$125.0 million of additional indebtedness if and when we sell the notes in the concurrent notes offering, or \$143.75 million of additional indebtedness if the underwriters in that offering exercise in full their option to purchase additional notes.
+We will incur \$125.0 million of additional indebtedness if and when we sell the notes in this offering, or \$143.75 million of additional indebtedness if the underwriters in this offering exercise in full their over-allotment option.
 We could in the future incur additional indebtedness beyond such amounts.
-We will not be restricted under the terms of the indenture governing the notes offered in the concurrent notes offering from incurring additional debt.
-The Loan and Security Agreement with Hercules restricts our ability to incur additional indebtedness, including secured indebtedness, but if the facility matures or is repaid, we may not be subject to such restrictions under the terms of any subsequent indebtedness.